LorenzoComis-git/multimedia-dithering-cnn/README.md

 ## 📄 License

-This project is available for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.